Counterintuitive Methods in Buddhist Practice

 In truth, our desires are too small for us.
 We all seek satisfaction innately, and are frustrated, by nature, when we don’t find rest after pursuing small aims.
 Why settle for lesser goals?
 Why not generate the desire for profound fulfillment?
 Why not turn all we have available to accomplishing great, meaningful work?
 Nothing else truly satisfies in life, except having this aim, no matter how far we may go with it.

-The only all-by-themselves negative qualities I can think of that cannot work as a counterintuitive power we can harness for liberation are: laziness, callous indifference, and closed minded doubt – all of which are expressions of ignorance.
+The only all-by-themselves negative qualities I can think of that cannot work as a counterintuitive power we can harness for liberation are: laziness, callous indifference, and closed minded doubt -all of which are expressions of ignorance.
 Our experience needs to be distilled, and learned from.
 Without being aware, we can’t expect any useful result in our lives, or in this world we share.

-We need to we awake, alive, engaged, at times outraged, at times grieving, at times raging, and yearning, and making great vows, feeling pride, and even something like arrogance when it comes to viewing delusions, feeling superior (which we are), and competitive with our own petty egos and harmful emotions;
+We need to we awake, alive, engaged, at times outraged, at times grieving, at times raging, and yearning, making great vows, feeling pride, and even something like arrogance when it comes to viewing delusions, feeling superior (which we are), and competitive with our own petty egos and harmful emotions;

 It’s right to be moved at times, even horrified, as when our own intrinsic goodness recoils from base, selfish thoughts, or giving harm;